astefanutti/camel-cdi/README.md

 ##### Camel CDI Beans

-Camel CDI declares some producer method beans that can be used to inject Camel objects, e.g.:
+Camel CDI declares some producer method beans that can be used to inject Camel objects of types `Endpoint`, `MockEndpoint`, `ProducerTemplate` and `TypeConverter`, e.g.:

 ```java
 @Inject